ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 ## Step 1: Generate Gromacs-compatible trajectory

-First, we prepare the trajectory file.
 Gromacs does not read NETCDF (.NC) files, but can read multi-frame PDB files.
-Thus, we start by converting our trajectory into the appropriate PDB format.
+Thus, we start by converting our trajectory into PDB format so that Gromacs can read.

 1. Load the parameter file (the .prmtop file) and the coordinates file (.NC file) in VMD.
 2. Align the trajectory: It is typical to align the trajectory by certain atoms and then to do the clustering by another atom set.
 For example, one might choose to first align the trajectory by the protein alpha carbons, and then to cluster based on the positions of the residue atoms lining the active site.
     In VMD, click on Extensions => Analysis => RMSD Trajectory Tool.